pingcap/docs-cn/quick-start-with-tidb.md

     - [Deploy TiDB online using TiUP](/production-deployment-using-tiup.md)
     - [Deploy TiDB offline using TiUP](/production-offline-deployment-using-tiup.md)
     - [Deploy TiDB on Cloud using TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/v1.1)

+> **Note:**
+>
+> By default, TiDB, TiUP and TiDB Dashboard share usage details with PingCAP to help understand how to improve the product.
+For details about what is shared and how to disable the sharing, see [Telemetry](/telemetry.md).